 Her most adventurous solo project ‘C’mon Mickey.
 I love you’- was a durational live art installation at Donkey Wheel House in Melbourne which explored grief and loss through expressions of live self-harm.
 Her creative works consider issues of depersonalisation and incarceration to explore the fragmentation of identity and the position of the self in society.
 Lizzil was one of the four founders of the Voodoo Trash Dolls in 2004.
 The Dolls unique and experimental blend of performance art, cabaret and burlesque culminated in their most notorious show ‘Dressed to Kill’ in December 2008 which was a noted success.
 She co-founded, alongside Mango Dysfunkt, the experimental performance group Dysfunkt Productions whose provocative and daring multi-media events toured nationally and internationally from 1996 until 2002.
 Prior to this she worked with a number of experimental groups including Tedium and Wild Lunch.

 Lizzil is currently focusing on her PhD project and experimenting with the video element of her creative work.

-CONTACT: If you would like to hook up for a creative conspiracy, get my full CV or to book me for a gig email me at email@example.com.
+CONTACT: If you would like to hook up for a creative conspiracy or get my full CV just shoot me an email me at email@example.com.